danieluhl/hello-world/README.md

-I'm really hoping to learn vim and git soon!!!
+# Dan's Hello World #
+> This is my concerted attempt to learn a bunch of technologies that will
+> guarantee my takeover of the world!

+- markdown
+- sublimetext
+- alfred
+- dash (helping me learn a lot)
+- vim
+- git